abbr/NodeSSPI/README.md

 Despite NodeSSPI is modeled after mod-auth-sspi, it is not a like-for-like porting.
 This is because unlike Apache, which is customizable mostly through configuration, Node.js is customizable through JavaScript which offers much more flexibility.

 ## Usages
+### Overview
 Following code illustrates how to add NodeSSPI to the request processing pipeline.
-Although the code requires Express.js, NodeSSPI doesn't depend on Express.js (in fact, it has virtually no npm module dependencies) therefore it can be used by other Node.js based web frameworks.
+Although the code requires Express.js, NodeSSPI doesn't have to be run under the context of Express.js (in fact, it has virtually no npm module dependencies).

 ```
 'use strict';